bkroggel/luzid/_posts/2016-03-25-The-static-way-of-presenting-your-tweets.md

 Last but not least - I would love to hear from you.
 If there are any questions or some feedback you would like to share with me, feel free to get in touch with me on [twitter](http://twitter.bastiankroggel.com).

 [^1]: On 21st of March in 2006 Jack Dorsey published the first tweet on twitter.
-[^2]: That is a bad day for you fundamental beliefs.
+[^2]: That is a bad day for your fundamental beliefs.
 Server side actions are a *must* for any OAUTH process.
 I am sorry for that.